jackiechung1993/pacman-excercise/README.md

-# Pacman Excercise: Animation Movement from left to right
+# Pacman Excercise: Animation Movement
 ## Description:
-Pacman Proje
+Pacman Project
 ## Installation:
 To get started, I utilized VS to help create additional scripts.
 Then, apply this into the console to test the environment of the script.
 Through the pacman html file I called to two JSS scripts.
 ## Usage: